samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## The Five Key Concepts

-Who here as worked with AngularJS?
+Who here has worked with AngularJS?
 ReactJS?
 VueJS?
 Well then, this might look very familiar to you!
-EmberJS will be very easy to understand and you’ll be making apps in no time!
+EmberJS will be easy to understand and you’ll be making apps in no time!
 Do these things look familiar?

   1. Routes - Being URL based, the route allows for application browsing based on the URL.
   2. Models - Objects that equate the data that your application shows in the user's view.